adarshgeorge/CI_CD_Docker/README.md

 Once test connection is success!

-Setup Docker server and user the below userdata for launching the Docker Server.
+Now setup a Docker server and use the below userdata for launching the Server.

 ```
 #!/bin/bash